dongminlee94/k8s-docs-assistant-rag/README.md

 $ make chat-end
 ```

-Then, open your web browser and go to `localhost:9000` to start chatting with Kumi!
+Then, open your web browser and navigate to `localhost:9000` to begin your interactive session with Kumi.

 <p align="center"><img src="asset/interface.png" width="800"></p>

-Enjoy your conversation with Kumi and happy exploring!
+I hope you find the answers you need about Kubernetes quickly and easily through your chat with Kumi.

-Thank you for using Kumi.
+Thank you for using Kumi!